ElectronicaXAB3/GPS-Tracker/README.md

 ### 08/16/2017 (1)

 A problem with parsing NMEA again.
 I tried moving power source from PIN 5 to main line during the program and it seem to work well.
 This might be the problem(?)
+Or it could just be that my free RAM is not enough because sometimes that couldn't solve it and sometimes it just work by itself.